Stipend can increase your borrowing power

-If you work as a nurse or registered medical professional in a hospital/hospice, disability support services, aged care or the wider health industry, you may receive stipend income or allowances for basic living expenses such as housing and the use of your car.
+Nurses or registered medical professionals at hospital/hospice or the disability, aged care or wider health industry typically receive stipend income for basic living expenses such as housing and running a car.

 There are only a handful of lenders that will accept this form of income and we know who they are.

 Stipend mortgage lending criteria

 A stipend or benevolence income is a fixed payment that you receive on a regular basis from your employer to cover such basic living costs as food, housing, phone or motor vehicle costs.

 Some lenders will accept this form when assessing whether your income is enough to cover the mortgage repayments for the amount that you’re borrowing.